aminulislamtutul/Manual_Testing_E_Commerce_Website/README.md

 ## Test Cases
 These test cases are designed to verify that the application is operating as expected.
 Each test case should include the following information:
-- Test case Id
+- Test case ID
 - Module
 - Type of testing
 - Features
 - Test cases
-- EXpected result
+- Expected result
 - Actual result
 - Test date
 - Reproducing steps
-- Bugs screenshort
+- Bugs screenshot
 - Dev comments
 - Final status
 - Remark